PirkkaRannikko/Identity-Service-Broker-API/README.md

 - **Service Provider** is the service asking for the user identity.
 - **Identity Service Broker** is the Checkout service that lets the user choose an identity provider and that passes the requested user identity information to the service provider.
 - **Identity Provider** is a provider of identification, i.e. a Bank or mobile ID.
 - **Identification wall** is a list of Identity Providers shown on the UI.
-There are two options for this, either to use the inbuilt Identification Wall on the ISB or to display it on the Service Provider using the API provided by the ISB.
+There are two options for this, either to use the built-in Identification Wall on the ISB or to display it on the Service Provider using the API provided by the ISB.

 ## Prerequisites